Broomfield Child Custody Attorneys

 - The depth of the bond between each parent and the child

-Of course, the primary factor involved in any child support or child custody case is the best interest and happiness of the child.
+The primary factor involved in any child support or child custody case is the best interest and happiness of the child.
 Far and away the most important aspect, this will be used as the main metric in any court order related to parental responsibility allocation.

 Our Broomfield child custody attorneys will keep all these factors in mind as we help your family come to an equitable and peaceful solution.
 With more than 30 years of legal experience handling family law cases, we can provide strategic insight and passionate advocacy for your child custody or support case, no matter what your specific needs may be.